Assessing institutional and governance partnerships for climate-compatible development in sub-Saharan Africa

 CCD aims to minimise harm caused by climate change impacts whilst maximising human development opportunities presented by a low-emissions more resilient future.
 Climate finance and the voluntary carbon market can provide a valuable economic opportunity for developing countries.
 By harnessing these opportunities, countries can mitigate climate change and potentially deliver significant wins for adaptation and poverty reduction through CCD.
 While carbon payments have been found to contribute to rural incomes, trade-offs with other ecosystem services and livelihood impacts and outcomes require careful consideration.
 Recent research reflecting on the lessons learnt from sustainable land management and community-based conservation initiatives stresses the importance of building on existing institutional and governance structures and processes.
 The role of private sector companies and NGOs in developing new opportunities and multi-stakeholder partnerships through international carbon credit schemes has also been identified as important.
 However there is a lack of studies and evidence assessing the role of different partnership structures in complex dynamic governance situations.

-This research will contribute valuable and timely empirical data to the study of these issues by providing local- and country-scale analysis, focusing on areas of pressing poverty needs, carbon storage potential and a range of complex and dynamic governance situations across a suite of countries, with a view to sharing lessons across the southern Africa region.
-Research outputs include:
+This research contributed to the study of these issues by providing local- and country-scale analysis, focusing on areas of pressing poverty needs, carbon storage potential and a range of complex and dynamic governance situations across a suite of countries, with a view to sharing lessons across the southern Africa region.

 Download the research project case study here